The Hunchback of Notre Dame (1939 film): Plot

 Later that night, Frollo shows up to a party where Esmeralda is performing and confesses his lust for her.
-Afterwards, Frollo catches her and Phoebus sharing a moment in the garden.
+Frollo then catches her and Phoebus sharing a moment in the garden.
 Frollo kills Phoebus out of jealousy and sentences Esmeralda to death for the crime, saying that she has "bewitched" him.
 Just as she is about to be hanged, Quasimodo saves her by taking her to the cathedral and claiming the right of sanctuary.

 When Gringoire and Clopin realize that the nobles are planning to revoke Notre Dame's right of sanctuary, they both try different methods in order to save Esmeralda from hanging: Gringoire writes a pamphlet, and Clopin leads the beggars to storm the cathedral.
 At the Palace of Justice, Louis realizes that the pamphlet is creating public opinion, which can influence kings to make decisions.
-The Archbishop arrives to inform Louis of Notre Dame's attack and that Esmeralda is innocent, Louis demands to know who the real murderer is, upon which Frollo confesses his crime and walks away, leaving Louis shocked.
+The Archbishop arrives to inform Louis of Notre Dame's attack and that Esmeralda is innocent.
+Louis demands to know who the real murderer is, upon which Frollo admits his crime and walks away, leaving Louis shocked.
 Louis orders Olivier to arrest Frollo and then talks to Gringoire after reading his pamphlet.
 Quasimodo and the guards of Paris fight off Clopin and the beggars.
-Frollo attempts to kill Quasimodo with a dagger, but Quasimodo stops him and throws Frollo off the cathedral top, sending him down to his death.
+Frollo attempts to kill Quasimodo with a dagger, but Quasimodo stops him and throws Frollo off the top of the cathedral, sending him down to his death.

 Later that morning, King Louis pardons Esmeralda and the other Romani.
 She leaves the public square with her true love Gringoire and a huge cheering crowd.
 Quasimodo sees all this from high on the cathedral and asks a gargoyle, "Why was I not made of stone, like thee?"